High Quality QCD Axion at Gravitational Wave Observatories

+A caveat is in order before our conclusions: the parameter space shown in Fig.~\ref{fig:FixedLambda} and Fig.~\ref{fig:FixedTheta} is further constrained if $V_b$ arises from dimension-five (and to a less relevant extent from dimension-six) operators with large coefficients.
+While we discuss this quantitatively in Appendix~\ref{sec:appA}, we note here that a large region of parameter space remains unaffected if such operators originate from non-perturbative effects (as can be expected if they are due to gravity, see e.g.~\cite{Dine:1986bg, Kallosh:1995hi, Svrcek:2006yi}).

-Generic heavy QCD axion models can feature a long-lived network of axionic topological defects.
-The main finding of this Letter is that these models predict: i) a stochastic gravitational wave signal which can be probed by the design LIGO-Virgo-KAGRA interferometers in a large region of parameter space (further broadened by ET and CE, with the possibility of correlated signals also at LISA and DECIGO); ii) a nEDM which is measurable in the near future; when: a) the new ``heavy QCD'' scale is large, i.e. $\Lambda_{\text{H}}\gtrsim 10^{10}~\text{GeV}$, thus making the PQ mechanism more robust; and b) misaligned PQ breaking terms that motivate these models in the first place are not strongly suppressed.
+{\bf Conclusions}---Heavy QCD axion models can feature a long-lived network of topological defects.
+The main finding of this Letter is that these models predict: i) a stochastic gravitational wave signal measurable by the design LVK interferometers in a large region of parameter space (further broadened by ET and CE, with the possibility of correlated signals also at LISA and DECIGO); ii) a nEDM and/or pEDM measurable in the near future; when: a) the new ``heavy QCD'' scale is large, i.e. $\Lambda_{\text{H}}\gtrsim 10^{10}~\text{GeV}$, thus making the PQ mechanism more robust; and b) misaligned PQ breaking terms that motivate these models in the first place are not strongly suppressed.